The most useful amiibo for Breath of the Wild

-The Legend of Zelda: Breath of the Wild is a huge game, and a difficult one, too.
-The opening hours of the game are rough but can be made a lot easier if you have some amiibo nearby.
+The Legend of Zelda: Breath of the Wild is a huge game and a difficult one, too.
+The game's opening hours are rough but can be made a lot easier if you have some amiibo nearby.
 Just about every amiibo can be scanned into the game once a day to spawn resources, rupees, and even exclusive gear.
 All amiibo are not the same, however.
-There are plenty of Legend of Zelda amiibo available, but we recommend grabbing Link, one of the best Breath of the Wild amiibo, from the Super Smash Bros. amiibo line.
+There are plenty of compatible amiibo available.
+Still, we recommend grabbing Link, one of the best Breath of the Wild amiibo, from the Super Smash Bros. amiibo line.
 If not for the great weapons and outfit, then for the chance to ride Epona again.

 - Best overall: Link (Super Smash Bros.)

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.